 A Note from Sunny

-I have 18 years of experience specializing in relationships and commutations - particularly in the cross-cultural relationships.
+I have eight years of experience specializing in Trauma and including relational trauma.

 I am bilingual in English and Japanese, and bridging Western psychology and ancient Eastern wisdoms to bring insights and awareness to deepen the relationships you care the most.

 I am open to work with clients with any cultural background, and to support your relationships to more joyful, fulfilling, and meaningful.

 I personalize my approach to you - taking into consideration your specific needs and goals and your given situation and challenges in your relationships.

 We can also accomplish your goals by identifying patterns, emotional triggers, communication and attachment styles, cultural and generational differences, and etc.

 By understanding the gap of the expectations and roles, you can become more aware of the blind spots which might have been contributing the frustrations and disconnections in your relationships.

 I am keen on exploring your strengths in all aspects of your life and empower you to feel more resilient in achieving your goals.
 Depending on your needs and goals, we can build your confidence by developing practical tools such as emotional resiliency, communications, parenting, or management skills.

 I work with individuals and couples - working professionals, parents, students, and adults who have diverse cultural backgrounds.